How to refund a game on Steam: Tips to get your money back

 There are some things to keep in mind before you try to request a refund on Steam.
 It's theoretically possible to submit a request for any game that you've bought on Steam, as long as you purchased it less than 14 days ago and haven't played more than two hours.

-So there's no point in trying to request a refund for games you've bought a couple of years ago and never played.
+So there's no point in trying to request a refund for games you bought a couple of years ago and never played.
 They'll forever be part of your library.

 However, Steam does say that it will still consider some requests even if they don't meet those requirements, depending on the reasons.